janglad/next-app-typesafe-routes/README.md

 - [ ] Add support for catch all routes (e.g. `[...path]`)
 - [ ] Think about API of passing info (one big object, optional stuff etc)
 - [ ] Remove `page` on `query` for `layout` routes
+- [ ] Fast pass for ZOD? (look into handling it as an optional peer dep)

 ### Testing